ciscodocs/ltrent-2008-clemea25/docs/lab1_getting_started.md

  5  192.168.20.2  2.023 ms  1.990 ms  2.198 ms
 Stockholm-User:~$
 ```
+- Next, verify on the **Stockholm-FW** itself to ensure that the traffic is being **inspected** before continuing its journey toward the Sydney-User.
+This step confirms that the traffic is correctly following the service chain configuration as defined in the centralized data policy.

 ```{.ios no-copy title="Stockholm Firewall traffic inspection"}
 Stockholm-FW# show conn all